FadliBilal/FadliBilal/README.md

 ## Hello everyone!

 I'm Fadli, Student of Information Systems and Technology at the University of August 17, 1945 Surabaya.
 I'm passionate about learning various aspects of programming and technology.
-Currently, I'm exploring the world of programming with Latest Technologies.
+Currently, I'm exploring the world of programming with Latest Technologies like (Laravel 12 and NextJS).

 ## About Me
 - 🎓 Undergraduate student in Information Systems and Technology.